NVIDIA/grcuda/notes.md

     * It is not clear how to handle calls to the callable object.
 It might be required to wrap it into a custom Truffle Node Other stuff?
 E.g. `map` and `shred`, currently not documented

+* We also need to keep track of `DeviceArrays` and `MultiDimDeviceArray`, and possibly of scalar values, to track dependencies
+    * How do we track scalar values?
+They are not handled as objects in GrCUDA
+    * One option is to turn them into size-1 arrays, and use `DeviceArrays`, or use some other wrapper function

 ## API Design

 We can have explicit handles, or infer dependencies automatically